-The call for applications will be available on the NRF Online Submission System during the first week of February 2019.
+The call for applications will be available for one month on the NRF Online Submission System and open 1 April 2019 at the latest.
 It is the South African (prospective) PhD student who is responsible for submitting the application, with the support of the hosting researcher and Graduate School.
 The call is expected to be open for approximately two months (exact deadline to be confirmed).

 In case the PhD project is accepted, NRF funds in the case of full PhD projects: